-To summarize evidence on effects of antiviral therapy versus placebo and preferred versus nonpreferred antiviral therapies, meta-analysis was conducted on intermediate outcomes (HBeAg loss, HBeAg seroconversion, HBsAg loss, HBsAg seroconversion, HBV DNA loss [virological suppression], ALT normalization, histological improvement, and composite outcomes [HBeAg loss plus HBV DNA loss, or HBV DNA loss plus ALT normalization]), clinical outcomes (mortality, cirrhosis, hepatocellular carcinoma), and harms (serious adverse events, withdrawal due to adverse events, any adverse events, gastrointestinal adverse events, and renal adverse events) using a random effects (profile likelihood) model in Stata/IC 14.2 (StataCorp LP, College Station, TX).
+To summarize evidence on effects of antiviral therapy versus placebo and preferred versus nonpreferred antiviral therapies, meta-analysis was conducted on intermediate outcomes (HBeAg loss, HBeAg seroconversion, HBsAg loss, HBsAg seroconversion, HBV DNA loss [virological suppression], ALT normalization, histological improvement, and composite outcomes [HBeAg loss plus HBV DNA loss, or HBV DNA loss plus ALT normalization]), clinical outcomes (mortality, cirrhosis, hepatocellular carcinoma), and harms (serious adverse events, withdrawal due to adverse events, any adverse events, gastrointestinal adverse events, and kidney adverse events) using a random effects (profile likelihood) model in Stata/IC 14.2 (StataCorp LP, College Station, TX).
+When the profile likelihood model did not converge, the Dersimonian-Laird model was used instead.
 For placebo-controlled trials, data from all antiviral drugs were pooled, though analyses were stratified by individual drug.
-For head-to-head comparisons, each drugdrug comparison was pooled separately.
-Stratified analyses were conducted based on study quality, geographic setting (low prevalence, high prevalence, or mixed/other), duration of followup (<52 weeks versus $\geq 52$ weeks), HBeAg status, immune tolerant (based on high HBV) DNA level, normal or minimally elevated AST level, and minimal or no histological activity) or immune active status, and cirrhosis (excluded or included some [up to 20% of sample] with baseline cirrhosis) when there were at least five trials, and a test for subgroup differences (interaction) performed.
-Statistical heterogeneity was assessed using the I statistic.
-Graphical and statistical tests for small sample effects were not conducted due to fewer than 10 trials for most analyses and clinical heterogeneity (due to differences in the drugs evaluated and populations [e.g., HBeAg status]) in analyses with more than 10 trials.
+For head-to-head comparisons, each drug-drug comparison was pooled separately.
+Stratified analyses were conducted based on study quality, geographic setting (low prevalence, high prevalence, or mixed/other), duration of followup (<52 weeks versus ≥52 weeks), HBeAg status, immune tolerant (based on high HBV

+DNA level, normal or minimally elevated AST level, and minimal or no histological activity) or immune active status, and cirrhosis (excluded or included some [up to 20% of sample] with baseline cirrhosis) when there were at least five trials, and a test for subgroup differences (interaction) performed.
+Statistical heterogeneity was assessed using the I2 statistic.
+Graphical and statistical tests for small sample effects were not conducted due to fewer than 10 trials for most analyses and clinical heterogeneity (due to differences in the drugs evaluated and populations [e.g., HBeAg status]) in analyses with more than 10 trials.73

-For all Key Questions, the overall quality of evidence was determined using the approach described in the USPSTF Procedure Manual.
-Evidence was rated "good", "fair", or "poor" based on study quality, consistency of results between studies, precision of estimates, risk of reporting bias, applicability, and other study limitations.
-A summary of evidence table was developed to assess the overall quality of evidence for each Key Question using the approach described in the USPSTF Procedure Manual.
+For all Key Questions, the overall quality of evidence was determined using the approach described in the USPSTF Procedure Manual.71 Evidence was rated "good", "fair", or "poor" based on study quality, consistency of results between studies, precision of estimates, risk of reporting bias, applicability, and other study limitations.71 A summary of evidence table was developed to assess the overall quality of evidence for each Key Question using the approach described in the USPSTF Procedure Manual.71